denis-stepanov/advent/README.md

 There is no standard way of exiting the application, as it is designed to run forever (this should be somewhat alleviated with issue [#8](https://github.com/denis-stepanov/advent/issues/8)).
 If you need to exit, press `Ctrl-C`; if that does not work, try harder with `Ctrl-\`.

-The default TV control is `pulseaudio`; you can alter this with `-t` option; e.g. `-t harmonyhub` will select HarmonyHub control instead.
+The default TV control is `pulseaudio`; you can alter this with `-t` option; e.g. `-t harmonyhub` will select HarmonyHub control instead. `-t nil` will emulate TV control, i.e., make no real action.
+This is useful during [jingle fingerprinting process](https://github.com/denis-stepanov/advent-db#step-2-single-out-a-jingle-of-interest) and when testing AdVent itself.

 There is no option to select an audio source; AdVent takes a system default.
 See more details on audio inputs in a [dedicated section](#audio-inputs).

+`-l <level>` option will log recognition process into a file `advent.log`.
+Supported levels of logging are `none` (default), `events` and `debug`.

 Refer to `advent -h` for full synopsys.